eXascaleInfolab/CleanImp/README.md

 | cif            |                    |
 | proxstump      |                    |

+- **Notes**:
-NB: Algorithms marked with \* are already parallelized, so if they are included in the experiment - parallelization has to be disabled on the level on the benchmark by setting the parameter `ParallelizeDownstream` to `False`.
+  - Downstream algorithms marked with \* are already parallelized.
+If they are included in the experiment - parallelization has to be disabled on the level on the benchmark by setting the parameter `ParallelizeDownstream` to `False`.

-- **Experiment setup**: Set the values in the config parameters `PerformContamination` and `PerformEvaluation` to `True` to enable a specific type of experiment.
-Note that the contamination results (upstream) are required to run evaluation experiments (downstream).
+  - Set the values in the config parameters `PerformContamination` and `PerformEvaluation` to `True` to enable a specific type of experiment.
+The contamination results (upstream) are required to run evaluation experiments (downstream).

 ## Execution